openshift/openshift-origin-design/web-console/future-openshift/machines/machines.md

 - Clicking the `0 of 3 machines` link will bring users to the machines tab of the detail page, which has a filtered view of machines.

 ![5](img/Machine-Set-Details.png)
-- The overview tab will match the format of other detail pages with the addition of the pod detail box at the top of the page.
+- The overview tab will match the format of other detail pages with the addition of the machine detail box at the top of the page.
 - Users can scale the number of machines by clicking the edit action in the box.

 ## Machine Configs